freshy969/tchat/README.md

 4. Now that you've got a pretty account all set up it's time to get chatting!
 Head over to the browse users page
 5. On the browse users page you can click on

-If you are looking to learn a little bit more about the project and the creator

-1.

 ## What it does

 As of now tChat does all the basics you expect from a dating app.
 You can make and edit an account